FluxML/Flux.jl/docs/src/models/overview.md

 In summary, building and evaluating a predictive model in Flux follows the following steps:

 1. Setup training and test data.
-2. Build a predictive model with initialized parameters.
+2. Build a model with initialized parameters.
 3. Find better parameters by optimizing a loss function.
 4. Evaluate the learned model by assessing performance on test data.